Skip to main content

 We provide you with a contact address [portfolio@angellist.com] that your legal team can use to request signatures.
 Our legal team will review each “post-close action” (each signature request your RUV is receiving) to understand how that post-close action affects the RUV’s rights.
 This review takes 2 full business days from the moment we have all necessary documents.
 If we have signed a proxy agreement, you may just be able to tell us how to vote the RUV shares for normal corporate actions.

-Even with a signed voting proxy, companies do not have a power of attorney to sign on behalf of the RUV for all matters.
-If you have any doubts about whether a specific matter is a material matter that is outside the scope of the rpoxy, please contact AngelList or your legal advisors.
+Even with a signed voting proxy, companies generally do not have a power of attorney to sign on behalf of the RUV for all matters.
+If you have any doubts about whether a specific matter is material and outside the scope of the proxy, please contact AngelList or your legal advisors.

 What happens if the company gets acquired?